Searching for heavy millicharged particles from the atmosphere: Results

 The expected number of single scatter and multiple scatter events in a detector are obtained by combining our preceding results for the MCP flux at the Earth's surface, the attenuation (accounting for the varying MCP incident angle) with the scattering cross section in Eq.~\eqref{eq:scatteringrate}.

 The resulting constraints from SuperK and the projected sensitivity of JUNO due to single scatter signals are shown in Figure~\ref{fig:results_single}.
 As expected from Figure~\ref{fig:prod}, as $m_\chi$ is increased the sensitivity is, in turn, dominated by production from proton bremsstrahlung, meson decay and finally Drell-Yan.
 For MCP masses such that bremsstrahlung gives the largest contribution, the constraint on $\epsilon^2$ that we obtain from our conservative approach is comparable to that using the new method of Ref.~\cite{Du:2022hms}, and is approximately a factor of 2 stronger than obtained using the FWW approximation in that reference (this might be due to differences in the computation of the proton bremsstrahlung MCP flux or the likelihood).
+The dominance of bremsstrahlung for small MCP masses is not too surprising given that Ref.~\cite{deNiverville:2016rqh} found that this could also occur for light dark matter production at fixed target experiments in similar kinematic ranges.
 Although the current SuperK data does not rule out any new parameter space, JUNO has potential sensitivity to a small region of otherwise unconstrained parameter space for $2.8~{\rm GeV}\leq m_\chi \leq 4.7~{\rm GeV}$.

 Meanwhile, the projected sensitivity to MCP multiple scatter events at JUNO is shown in Figure~\ref{fig:results_multi}.
 We plot results for different values of the threshold $E_{\rm th}$ to illustrate its importance; the sensitivity is dramatically enhanced when the threshold is reduced from $1~{\rm MeV}$ to $10~{\rm keV}$.
 For $E_{\rm th}=1~{\rm MeV}$, attenuation (which shifts the MCP flux to smaller energies) destroys the sensitivity for $m_\chi>4.7~{\rm GeV}$ while for lower $E_{\rm th}$ sensitivity is maintained until progressively larger $m_\chi$.
 In the optimistic case of $E_{\rm th}=10~{\rm keV}$, JUNO's sensitivity surpasses current constraints on $\epsilon^2$ by up to three orders of magnitude.